ASIAN AMERICAN PSYCHOLOGIST IN NEW YORK CITY

 Hi, I’m Pei-Han.

-Gently challenge patterns and beliefs that no longer serve you.
+Gently challenge patterns and beliefs that no longer serve you

 As a therapist, I believe that:

-You can work hard and enjoy life.
+You can work hard and still make room for joy.

-You can make mistakes and maintain self-respect.
+You can make mistakes without losing self-respect.

 Why I Do This Work